Last Updated on August 27, 2023 by Patrick

 Whether you’re trying to lose weight, get bigger, or just get those booty gains, a good squat session is super important!

-There are probably dozens of squat variations (check out the goblet squat!) out there, but today we’re just going to cover two of them, the front and back squat and the barbell squat in particular.
+There are probably dozens of squat variations (check out the goblet squat!) out there, but today we’re just going to cover two of them: it’s the front squat vs back squat, and the barbell squat in particular.

-Both the front squat and the back squat are great full body exercises.
+When it comes to front squat vs back squat, both are undeniably great full body exercises.
 Front squats are a great lower body workout and leg builder and back squats are #1 for booty gains.

 Check out the video below from Dr. Aaron Horschig at the Squat University Youtube Channel!
 They’ve put together an official squat checklist to get you started.